-Here are eight fresh, pertinent strategies you can use to set up meetings with corporate decision makers and ultimately land big contracts.
+Here are eight fresh, pertinent strategies you can use to set up meetings with corporate decision-makers and ultimately land big contracts.

 When most sellers go after big companies, they want their prospects to know the full range of products or services their company offers.
-Yet taking this approach to a corporate decision maker immediately creates objections such as: “We’re happy with our current suppliers.”
+Yet taking this approach to a corporate decision-maker immediately creates objections such as, “We’re happy with our current suppliers.”

 What’s the price of admission?
 Research the company, industry and marketplace.
 Gain knowledge of their business issues, challenges, goals and objectives.
 Acquire expertise on their processes, methodologies or critical success factors.

-Busy decision makers don’t want to take time to update you about their business.
+Busy decision-makers don’t want to take time to update you about their business.
 Nor do they want to learn about your offering unless they know, from the outset, that you bring value.
 Do your homework before you make a call.

 When you’re trying to set up a meeting with a corporate prospect, most likely the first thing out of your mouth is something like this: “Hi, Pat.
 This is Terry calling from XYZ Systems.
 We specialize in offering a full range of services for all your needs in [fill in the blank] area.
 Our products [or services] are top-notch and we’re passionate about meeting your needs.”

 Wrong!
-That’s all about you and it’s going to lead to an objection.
+That’s all about you and will lead to an objection.
 Instead, talk about the business results your company provides.
-For example, decision makers want to hear you can:
+For example, decision-makers want to hear you can:

 That’s the language they speak.
 To capture their attention, you need to speak it, too.

-Launch an account entry campaign.
-After four to five attempts to reach the decision maker, you likely conclude that they’re not one bit interested in your product or service.
-But, truth be told, that’s an erroneous assumption that could be costing you lots of business.
+After four to five attempts to reach the decision-maker, you likely conclude that they’re not one bit interested in your product or service.
+But, truth be told, that’s an erroneous assumption that could cost you big business.

 Decide what business results you want to emphasize in your various contacts.
 Spread your value proposition over multiple voice mail or e-mail.
 Send interesting articles with short personal notes.
 Invite prospects to hear an industry speaker.
 Put on your own events, too.
 One to two contacts per week is appropriate, so long as you leave a business-focused message.

-Focus on trigger events.
 One of the best ways to crack into corporate accounts is to leverage trigger events—those happenings that cause a sudden shift in corporate priorities.
 Internal examples are mergers, spinoffs, venture capital funding, new leadership or changing corporate direction.
 External triggers include industry trends, economic issues, competitive moves or government legislation.

 Savvy sellers continually monitor the media for information about what’s happening in their targeted accounts.
-They’re constantly thinking, “What could this mean for the company?
-How can I use this information to create a new opportunity?”
+They’re constantly thinking, What could this mean for the company?
+How can I use this information to create a new opportunity?

 Then they launch a time-sensitive account entry campaign to their targeted account, emphasizing the urgency and value of taking action soon.
 By doing this, they speed up the sales cycle and encounter minimal competition.

 That doesn’t work when you’re trying to crack into big companies.
 Lots of planning, creative thinking, research and persistence are needed.
 A strong business case is essential.
-Corporate decision makers demand that you come prepared—with valuable ideas, insights and information that can help them improve their business, reduce expenses or increase revenue.
+Corporate decision-makers demand that you come prepared—with valuable ideas, insights and information that can help them improve their business, reduce expenses or increase revenue.